-Analyses are performed on time series of spatially averaged information (nSAT mean, PR sum for response variables and SLP for index calculation) as well as on spatially explicit data (nSAT mean, nSAT sd, PR sum).
-All data are provided as netCDF and most pre-processing is performed using the Climate Data Operators (CDO) of the Max-Planck-Institute for Meteorology
+Analyses are performed on time series of spatially averaged information (nSAT mean, PR sum for response variables and SLP for index calculation) as well as on spatially explicit data (nSAT mean, nSAT SD, PR sum).
+All data are provided as NetCDF files, and most pre-processing is performed using the Climate Data Operators (CDOs) of the Max Planck Institute for Meteorology (Schulzweida, 2017).

-150 (Schulzweida, 2017).

 The regions of interest and their names used in this study are displayed in Fig. 2.
-The formation of the NAO over the North Atlantic (NAR, AH, IL regions) is analyzed in the ERA-I and CanESM2-LE data, while responses over Central Europe (CEUR, NE, BY, SE regions) are evaluated in ERA-I, CRCM5/ERA-I, CRCM5-LE and CanESM2-LE data.
+The formation of the NAO over the North Atlantic (NAR, AH, IL regions) is analyzed in the ERA-I and CanESM2-LE data, while responses over central Europe (CEUR, NE, BY, SE regions) are evaluated in ERA-I, CRCM5/ERA-I, CRCM5-LE and CanESM2-LE data.

-AH and IL regions are centered over Ponta Delgada/Azores and Reykjavik/Iceland, two commonly used stations for NAO index calculations.
-To avoid micro-climatic impacts and sampling uncertainties of a single gridcell and to account for moving SLP centres (see e.g., Moore et al., 2013), both NAO core regions are extended to 3 × 3 GCM grid cell matrices.
+AH and IL regions are centered over Ponta Delgada (Azores) and Reykjavik (Iceland), two commonly used stations for NAO index calculations.
+To avoid microclimatic impacts and sampling uncertainties of a single grid cell and to account for moving SLP centers (see, e.g., Moore et al., 2013), both NAO core regions are extended to 3×3 GCM grid cell matrices.
 In preliminary analyses conducted for the present study, the NAO index has proven to be very robust towards the exact shape of the core regions.

-The Central European domain (CEUR) is defined in the CanESM2-LE by selecting a 5 × 5 GCM grid cell matrix centered over Munich/Germany.
-This CEUR domain extends from Denmark in the north to mid-Italy in the south and from Poland to France in east-west direction.
+The central European domain (CEUR) is defined in CanESM2-LE by selecting a 5×5 GCM grid cell matrix centered over Munich (Germany).
+This CEUR domain extends from Denmark in the north to central Italy in the south and from Poland to France in the east-west direction.
 The corresponding CEUR region within the ClimEx European domain is used to quantify the impacts of the NAO in the CRCM5-LE data.
 It lies downstream of the westerly flows initiated by the NAO, so the following analyses set a special focus on the incorporation of large-scale inflow from the western side into the nested RCM.

-As the responses to the NAO are expected to vary over the CEUR domain, it seems favourable to analyze spatial structures 165 explicitly in addition to analyses of time series over several subset regions.
-These subset regions (see e.g., Déqué et al., 2007) denote small-scale sample areas inside the CEUR domain, sized one GCM grid cell each, with expected typical "northern European" (NE) and "southern European" (SE) NAO responses for a more detailed statistical analysis.
+As the responses to the NAO are expected to vary over the CEUR domain, it seems favorable to analyze spatial structures explicitly in addition to analyses of time series over several subset regions.
+These subset regions (see, e.g., Déqué et al., 2007) denote small-scale sample areas inside the CEUR domain, sized one GCM grid cell each, with expected typical "northern European" (NE) and "southern European" (SE) NAO responses for a more detailed statistical analysis.
 A third GCM grid cell is chosen to represent the transition zone between NE and SE.
-Coincidentally, it closely represents the region of Bavaria which
+Coincidentally, it closely represents the region of Bavaria, which is why the name "BY" is assigned to it.
+ERA-I and RCM data (3×4 and 26×26 grid cells, respectively) are spatially aggregated to GCM resolution for this part of the analysis.